brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 5. Click **Add Bot**

-6. On the Congratluations screen, make sure to copy the Bot's Access token, you will need this.
+6. On the Congratulations screen, make sure to copy the Bot's Access token, you will need this.

 # ngrok